rootstrap/blog/content/Hash functions in daily life I - Martin Rubi.md

 Actually it would take an average of N/2 comparisons but the order of magnitude between N and N/2 is the same and it´s said to be O(N) for simplicity.

-To find a given bag could take less or more than N/2 but in average, given an evenly distributed set of bags, it would take N/2 comparisons.
+To find a given bag could take less or more than N/2 but on average, given an evenly distributed set of bags, it would take N/2 comparisons.

 ## Meet a hash function